Berkeley-MDes/tdf-fa23-Shameemah/README.md

 ## Speculations ##

-Hoinestly not quite sure what to think yet because this is a whole new world for me.
+Honestly not quite sure what to think yet because this is a whole new world for me.
 I'll hve more to say once I get a better hang of what this technology is capable of.

 # 09/07/2023 to 09/14/2023: Project 1 - Parametric Slow Feeder
 ## Reflections ##